 Each of these works has concluded that whatever might be made of Washington’s Christian faith, the claim that Washington was a deist is dubious.
 In this essay, I will take a similar tack, concluding that George Washington was not a deist.

-Progressive historians have made several evaluations about Washington and deism.
-The following four claims appear to be the strongest arguments advanced by these historians:
+Progressive historians made several claims to support their conclusion that Washington was a deist.
+The following four claims appear to be the strongest points advanced by these historians: